peterhinch/micropython-nano-gui/README.md

  * `asnano_sync.py` Two Pyboard specific demos using the GUI with `uasyncio`.
  * `asnano.py` Could readily be adapted for other targets.
  * `tbox.py` Demo `Textbox` class.
 Cross-platform.
+ * `scale_ili.py` A special demo of the asychronous mode of the ILI9341 driver.

 Usage with `uasyncio` is discussed [here](./ASYNC.md).
 In summary the blocking which occurs during transfer of the framebuffer to the display may affect more